kelleyjschaefer/solace-notes/README.md

 $ npm run start
 ```

-You can also run the ReactJS frontend on a separate port with
+You can also run the ReactJS frontend by navigating to /frontend and running
 ```bash
 $ PORT=3001 npm start
 ```